klavgen/klavyl/README.md

    - Row 3: 7/PE6
    - Row 4: 8/PB4
    - Row 5: 9/PB5

+This is an older picture from when Klavyl still used TRRS jacks, but you get the idea:

 <p align="center">
 <img src="img/building/5_solder_pro_micro_and_trrs_jack.jpg" alt="Solder Pro Micro and TRRS jack" width="700"/>